Including suggestions for use in hilly Sheffield

 Unfortunately this mostly means buying a more expensive model of a given range, or you may be able to negotiate a battery uplift on purchase.

-Good quality Lithium batteries are safe and can be long lasting, and whilst the internal Battery Management System (BMS) will always prevent immediate damage from overcharging or flattening, they do not like to be stressed by being either left flattened, or excessively charged.
+Good quality Lithium batteries and their correct chargers are very safe and should be long lasting, and the internal Battery Management System (BMS) will always prevent immediate damage and risk of fire from overcharging.

-Charging is via the portable mains charger and cable specifically supplied for your battery (a must) and is straightforward, just like your phone.
-Most batteries are removable but can be charged on or off the bike, and in any case do charge best at around room temperature.
+Charging is via the portable mains charger and cable specifically supplied for your battery and is straightforward, just like your phone.
+Most batteries are removable but can be charged on or off the bike, and in any case do charge best at room temperature.

 The time taken to charge varies, depending on the power (number of Amps) of the charger and the size of the battery, and ranges from 4 – 8 hrs for a full charge.
-The good news is these batteries take charge fastest when low, and charge quickly to 80%, before slowing right down on the way to 100%, so they quickly charge to 50-80% if you need a top up from low on a quick turn round or a cafe stop.
+The good news is these batteries take charge fastest when low, and charge quickly to 80%, before slowing right down on the way to 100% to protect the cells, so they quickly charge to 50-80% if you need a top up from low on a quick turn round or a cafe stop.

 Unlike older battery types, Lithium batteries have no ‘memory effect’ and can be part charged for an hour or two as often as you like without reducing the battery’s overall life, making it easy to keep it around 80% full.

 Lithium batteries, particularly cheaper ones, can pack up after a year or two at worst if misused (particularly being left uncharged).
-The more expensive mainstream ones on all good quality e-bikes should last for at least 5 years or significantly longer if used fairly frequently and kept reasonably well charged, but all will gradually lose their capacity and therefore range as they are used, and as they age.
+The more expensive mainstream ones on all good quality e-bikes should last 5 to 10 years if used fairly frequently and kept reasonably well charged, but all will gradually lose their capacity and therefore range as they age and are used.

 Want to charge using 100% Green electricity?